- Award: BA (Hons) Creative Arts

 A varied course, covering Drawing, Painting, Photography, Etching, Screenprint, Ceramics, Sculpture, Video and Performance.

 Why study Art?

 Art is part of the Creative Arts course, so you will select another subject to study with Art.
-Attention is always paid to the interaction of Art with the various subject combinations within Creative Arts - for instance if you decide to combine Art and Textiles the subject may function in a different way than if you choose Art and Creative Studies.
+Attention is always paid to the interaction of Art with the various subject combinations within Creative Arts - for instance if you decide to combine Art and Textiles the subject may function in a different way than if you choose Art and Dance.
 Adventurous students who would like to have a broader experience of Art should apply for this course.
 Attention is always paid to the interaction of Art with the various subject combinations within Creative Arts.

 You will choose one of the following subjects to study alongside Art: